repowiserepowise

 Keep the language concrete.
 Say “services/payments/checkout.py has 11 dependents and high churn” instead of “this area feels fragile.”

-If you are using repowise, the output from get_overview(), get_context(), get_risk(), get_dependency_path(), and get_dead_code() gives you a good starting set of facts.
+If you are using repowise, the output from get_overview(), get_context(), get_why(), get_risk(), and get_dead_code() gives you a good starting set of facts. get_why() answers the question this whole workflow is really chasing, not just what a file does but why it was built that way, pulling recorded architectural decisions and, when none exist, the git history and code comments that explain the choice.
 That is useful in a code review, a migration kickoff, or a handoff after a team changes.

 Best tool by scenario